TebibuS/SB/README.md

 ## Summary

-Search Book is an android app that you can search anything with and gives you an answer
+Search Book is an android app that you can search anything with and gives you an answer!

 If I had to describe this project in three (3) emojis, they would be: Heart emoji, fire emoji, animal emoji